florisvb/PyNumDiff/README.md

 #### Installing from source

-###### Using setup.py:

-To install this package, run `python ./setup.py install` from inside this directory.

 ###### Using pip git+:

 To install directly from github using pip: run `pip install git+https://github.com/florisvb/PyNumDiff`

+###### Using setup.py:

+To install from source code on your machine using setup.py requires pre-installing `numpy, scipy, matplotlib`.
+Then run `python ./setup.py install` from inside this directory.
+See below for example.

 #### Installation example

 `cvxpy` requires pythonX-dev packages.
-Here are two example installation workflows:
+Here are several example installation workflows:

-###### Complete install on Ubuntu 16.04 using python3.5 in blank virtual environment:
+###### Complete install on Ubuntu 16.04 using python3.5 in blank virtual environment using pip git+:

 ```console
 sudo apt-get install python3.5-dev